MikiP98/MultiScaler-Plus/README.md

 ## Performance:

-File size and time needed to save the image using different formats. <br>
+File size and time needed to save the image using different formats.
 Tested on the [xBRZ Retexture v1.2 64x]() Minecraft resourcepack
 <br>*(data is currently correct but it is not what it says it is, TODO: finish this)*